tchoutri/pg-entity/README.md

 insertMyType = insert @MyType
 ```

-See the [BlogPost][BlogPost] module for the data-type that is used throughout the tests and doctests.
+See the [BlogPost][BlogPost-module] module for the data-type that is used throughout the tests and doctests.

 ## Documentation policy